lhack-jpeg/aliases/README.md

 <h4>rmf~</h4>
 <p>This command removes all files ending with '~' in the current directory forcefully.</p>
 <h4>emread</h4>
-<p>This command creates a README.md file with an empty h1 and h2 heading</p>
+<p>This command creates a README.md file with an empty h1 and a h2 filled out with the author name.</p>
 <h4>cim</h4>
 <p>This command adds <strong>#include \"main.h\"</strong> followed by comment starters.</p>
 <h4>em.h</h4>